This Spring, it's time for SEPTA to give riders a break, and stop charging an extra $1 penalty to transfer between buses, subways, and trolleys.

 It's bad transit policy

-It also costs SEPTA more to run the system this way.
+It also costs SEPTA more money to run the system this way.
 A well-designed bus network is based on lots of simple, straight routes, and lots of opportunities to transfer between the routes.
-Philly’s street grid is perfectly organized for this type of network.
+Philly’s street grid is perfectly organized for this, and the forthcoming Comprehensive Bus Network Redesign has the potential to greatly increase freedom of mobility for tens of thousands of Philadelphians.
 We could have more frequent bus service if we encouraged more transfers, though riders tend to avoid transferring.
-Charging people extra to do something they don’t want to do -- but which is ultimately important for achieving a faster, cheaper, and more frequent bus network -- is very misguided, and bad transit policy.
+Charging people extra to do something they don’t want to do hinders SEPTA's ability to provide a faster, cheaper, and more frequent bus network.

 It causes pointless crowding and congestion

-The transfer penalty encourages people to use the transit network in silly and inefficient ways that waste their time and create unnecessary traffic congestion.
+The transfer penalty encourages people to use the transit network in inefficient ways that waste time, and create unnecessary traffic congestion.
 For example, many riders will take the 23 bus all the way to Center City from Germantown, rather than transferring to the Broad Street Line at the Broad and Erie station.
-Taking the bus all the way downtown adds about an extra 20 minutes to the journey, but lots of people do this to avoid paying an extra $1 each way.
+Taking the bus all the way downtown adds about an extra 20 minutes to the trip, but many riders do this to avoid paying an extra $1 each way.
 The result is to send more -- and more crowded -- buses into downtown traffic, which could be reduced if more people began transferring to the Broad Street Line.

 The technology is ready

 SEPTA Key makes free transfers technologically very easy to implement.
 That's because SEPTA already has a framework for a free transfers policy in SEPTA Key.
 When you tap onto the subway shortly after getting off the bus, SEPTA Key knows, and it only charges you $1 instead of the full fare.
-For up to 90 minutes, it will only charge you a dollar for tapping onto the bus.
-That means the technology and policy are already in place to make free transfers possible.
-Your base fare should be good for up to 90 minutes, and you should be able to tap onto any other transit vehicle for free during that time.
-Instead of paying for a ride on each individual transit vehicle, your base fare would pay for your entire trip.
+For up to 90 minutes, it only charges you a dollar for a second tap.
+That means the technology is already in place to go the extra step and make transfers free within a 90-minute window.

 SEPTA could see a big ridership bump